River Sustainability Director

 - Experience in local, state and federal government regulatory processes and governmental relations is desirable.

-APPLICATION INSTRUCTIONS: Send resume and cover letter telling us more about your qualifications and why working in this position and for this organization would be meaningful to you, by December 9, 2020, addressed to: Beth Stewart, Executive Director, email@example.com.
+Applying for the Position: Send resume and cover letter telling us more about your qualifications and why working in this position and for Cahaba River Society would be meaningful to you, by September 8, 2023, to email@example.com and addressed to Beth Stewart, Executive Director.
 Questions about the position may also be sent there.
 Applications may also be mailed to 2717 7th Avenue South, Suite 205, Birmingham, AL, 25233.